-A few months later, in a conference room in Kaspersky, faced with this question, Soumenkov pulled out a series of dice from a small black cloth bag.
-On each side of the small black cubes were written words such as Anonymous, Cybercriminals, Hacktivisti, United States, China, Russia, Ukraine, Cyberterrorists, Iran.
+A few months later, in a Kaspersky conference room, faced with this question, Soumenkov pulled a set of dice from a small black cloth bag.
+On each side of the little black cubes were written words like Anonymous, Cybercriminals, Hacktivists, United States, China, Russia, Ukraine, Cyberterrorists, Iran.
 These were the famous attribution dice.

 Kaspersky, like many other security companies, uses a rigorous policy that only affects the ability to stop hacker attacks without ever mentioning the country or government behind which the attack itself may be.
 But the so-called attribution dice that Soumenkov held in his hand obviously represented an exasperation of the attribution problem, namely that "no cyber attack can ever truly be traced back to its source, and anyone who tries is simply one who tries to to guess".